Risk Management Committee

 - assess and review the adequacy of the Group’s risk management frameworks including resources, process, system and internal controls;

 - review and approve high level risk policy related issues;

 - exercise its power of approval on significant risk issues; and

 - review and approve the Group’s risk limits and their significant breaches

-- The Committee shall comprise a minimum of six members consisting of the Chief Executive Officer, Chief Operating Officer, Co-Chief Investment Officer, Chief Compliance Officer, Director, Middle Office and Head of Risk Management.
+- The Committee shall comprise a minimum of six members consisting of Senior Director, Head of Risk, Co-Chief Investment Officer, Chief Executive Officer, Chief Operating Officer, Chief Compliance Officer and Chief Financial Officer.

 - Committee members may each appoint a delegate to attend a committee meeting if they are out of office, but retain the responsibilities of a committee member.

-- The responsibilities of the Risk Management Committee shall include the following:-
+- The responsibilities of the Committee shall include the following:-

 Risk Strategy and Corporate Governance